dvcoders/intro-git/workshop/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-Dev B is unable to push because Dev A made changes and pushed them before Dev B did.
+Dev-B is unable to push because Dev-A made changes and pushed them before Dev-B did.

-Now Dev B should try to `$ git pull` and see what happens -> a **merge error**.
+Now Dev-B should try to `$ git pull` and see what happens -> a **merge error**.

 **A merge conflict is the same as two people trying to write on the same line of paper at the same time**.
 We can avoid this by giving each person a copy of the paper and let them work on their own, this is **branching**.

 ##### - Practice Branching
-Both Dev A and Dev B should make their own branches:
+Both Dev-A and Dev-B should make their own branches:

 ```
-# Dev A
+# Dev-A
 $ git checkout -b <DEVELOPER_A_NAME>           <-"jake" for example Switched to a new branch '<DEVELOPER_A_NAME>'
 ```

 ```
-# Dev B
+# Dev-B
 $ git checkout -b <DEVELOPER_B_NAME>
 Switched to a new branch '<DEVELOPER_B_NAME>'
 ```